learntocodewithson/cpp-simple-tools-app/README.md

   - if 4 is a prime?
    - if yes, exit the loop and total all previous inputs
    - if no, continue looping while asking the new number
+# 7. Guess odd or even number
+  - Enter a number: 4
+  - 4 is even number
+  - 3 is odd number
+# 8. Reverse a string
+  - Enter a string: Hello
+  - olleH
+# 9. Sort students by marks
+  - (loop: limit 10)
+  - Enter your name:
+  - Enter your mark:
+  - Display: (decending by default)
+   - 1. Name1 - mark1
+   - 2. Name2 - mark2